ekqt/ekqtblog/src/data/how-i-deploy-my-projects-in-2022.md

 > "CodeSandBox is here to make web development faster.
 By removing complexity, they enable web developers to be more productive."

-[CodeSandbox](https://codesandbox.io/docs/) is an online editor for rapid web development for full-stack web applications where you can prototype quickly, experiement easily and share creations with a click.
+[CodeSandbox](https://codesandbox.io/docs/) is an online editor for rapid web development for full-stack web applications where you can prototype quickly, experiment easily and share creations with a click.

 > "At the heart of GitHub is an open source version control system (VCS) called Git. "